 The important thing to remember about herb gardens is that they are relatively easy to cultivate and will do well as long as they have good drainage and ample sun.
-Culinary herbs add great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
+Growing herbs adds great beauty to the landscape and provide variety and flavor to any recipe in which they are used.
 Click on the articles below for guides, ideas and more.

 Growing Herbs Cultivates Good Taste!

 We all know and love herbs.
 Chances are that you’ve already used a product today that has an herbal ingredient.
 The soap you showered with this morning used lavender for its scent.
 The organic wool sweater that you’re wearing may have been dyed using herbs.
 The aspirin you took after lunch is derived from a plant and some experts say that more than 25 percent of drugs currently on the market contain plant extracts.
 Tonight, when you sit down to your roast beef dinner, your carrots will be graced by tarragon and your potatoes adorned with rosemary.
 Herbs make everything smell, taste and feel better.

 The information on this site includes everything you need to know to begin herb gardening.
 Can’t wait to get started? (more…)

 Not able to grow your own?
 Here’s how to choose the best vegetable and flower starts.

 Your friendly Planet Natural Blogger, in anticipation of the season that may have already arrived, has been going through Jim Fox’s excellent 2013 book How To Buy the Right Plants, Tools & Garden Supplies (Timber Press), particularly the chapters on choosing healthy nursery plants.
 Seems with recent life complications — we all have them, from health to weather to a family move — a lot of people didn’t get their vegetables started at home this year.